ZigmaF/Crypto-price-cli/README.md

 # 💰 Crypto-price-cli
-Easy command line interface to fetch prices of cryptocurrencies.
+Easy CLI script to fetch prices of cryptocurrencies.

 ## 👨🏼‍💻 Download
 - To download the program, clone the project with HTTPS